 Did you know that your teeth are one of the strongest substances in your body, thanks to the thin but tough outer layer of tooth enamel?
 In fact, this translucent, mineralized substance is the hardest tissue in your body.
 Still, your pearly whites are vulnerable to decay and injury.

-To protect against tooth decay and injury, our Ace Dental Care team in Alpharetta, Georgia, recommends diligent daily brushing and flossing, along with regular professional dental cleanings to keep them healthy and strong, and wearing an athletic mouthguard to protect your teeth from injury during contact sports.
+To protect against tooth decay and injury, our Ace Family Dental & Cosmetic Dentist team in Alpharetta, Georgia, recommends diligent daily brushing and flossing, along with regular professional dental cleanings to keep them healthy and strong, and wearing an athletic mouthguard to protect your teeth from injury during contact sports.

 Let’s take a look at why you might need root canal therapy to save a decayed or injured tooth.
 A tooth can become infected for many reasons, whether from a cavity that is too deep, or a crack or fracture that allows the pulp to become infected.
 Beneath that tough exterior of tooth enamel is the dentin, and beneath that is the tooth pulp.
 The pulp houses the nerves, blood vessels, and connective tissues.